NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

    * <Wire.h> (standard library)

 3. In factory state the ESP32 has limited memory to run program.
-To allow the bluetooth module use MQTT-program, its memory needs to be allocated again.
+To allow the bluetooth module use MQTT-libraries, its memory needs to be allocated again.

    Guide on how to allocate the memory: https://www.youtube.com/watch?v=5VoXNloOwZE